 Who will you be selling your course to?
 If you’re a blogger, for example, you may have followers already who feel that they know you and would be interested in hearing more of what you have to say.
 If you don’t have followers already, consider how you will market your course and where you will advertise it.

-Thinkific describes itself as a powerful, all-in-one platform to create courses and membership sites.
+Thinkific describes itself as a powerful, all-in-one course platform to create your own course and a membership site.
 It has many testimonials from impressed users who enjoy using it.
 According to their website, they have over 36,000-course creators and 16 million+ students, with over $200 million made on the platform.

-So how does Thinkific work, and can it help you to make money and grow your business?
+So how does the Thinkific platform work, and can it help you to make money and grow your business?

 Some of the features Thinkific has to offer include:

-- Create and design quizzes, polls, text, and video for your students
+- Create and design quizzes, polls, text, and video for better student experience

-- The website builder allows you to build a website for your course
+- The site builder allows you to build a website for your course

 - Integration with many other apps and services